 PeerJ's latest Impact Factor is 3.06 (see Journal Citation Reports).

 Whilst we appreciate the importance still placed on the Impact Factor by many elements of the academic community, we believe that individual research articles are best assessed on their own merits, rather than on an aggregate citation count for the journal in which the work is published.
 This is why we provide article-level metrics on every article page and also why we periodically publish PeerJ's citation distribution.
-PeerJ's citation distribution as of June 2017 is as follows:
+PeerJ's citation distribution is as follows:

-However, we understand that the inclusion of PeerJ and PeerJ Computer Science in the Web of Science is very important for the many academics whose research output is still measured by metrics such as the Impact Factor.
+However, we understand that the inclusion of PeerJ and PeerJ Computer Science in the Web of Science SCIE is very important for the many academics whose research output is still measured by metrics such as the Impact Factor.
 As an academic publisher closely attuned to the needs of the research community, it would be remiss to ignore the Impact Factor entirely and pretend it does not exist.
 We hope that alongside this information our article-level metrics, citation distribution and transparent publishing process encourages more scientists to submit their work to PeerJ and benefit from broad readership and high-quality peer review.